MagRelo/laborMarket/README.md

 ## Liquid Labor Market

-Servésa is a marketplace designed to increase the transparency of the availability, pricing, and scheduling of labor.

-By creating a new type of employment contract we can reduce transaction costs and unlock new opportunities for profitable cooperation.
+Servésa is designed to bring transparency to the availability, pricing, and scheduling of labor.
+By creating a new type of employment contract we can reduce transaction costs for both pricipals and agents and unlock new opportunities for profitable cooperation.

+As this strategy focuses on reducing transaction costs we expect it to be most valuable when applied to areas where a) there is high transaction costs around finding and retaining labor, b) work is intermittent, and c) where the agents are somewhat interchangeable but difficult to directly compare (e.g., software developers).

 ## Implementation

 We'll create a unique token to represent each agent's unit of work.
-We'll then create financial incentives around how tokens are priced and redeemed to encourage long-term relationships between prinicipals and agents.
+We'll then create financial incentives around how tokens are priced and redeemed to better align the incentives of prinicipals and agents.

-As this strategy focuses on reducing transaction costs we expect it will be most valuable when applied to areas where a) there is high transaction costs around finding and retaining labor, b) work is intermittent, and c) where the agents are somewhat interchangeable but difficult to directly compare (e.g., software developers).

 ## Example